 The specific write-off method is very similar to the gross percentage method except there is no computation involved.
 Use the general journal to move the particular invoice from accounts receivable to collections status.
 This entry actually has a double entry by creating the estimated write-off at the same time.
 The specific write-off method usually has a matching of amounts in collection with the estimated uncollectible value.
 Once all means of collection are exhausted simply remove the specific invoice and its corresponding contra value.

 Estimating bad debt is designed to accrue amounts expected to go unpaid.
 The ultimate goal is to reduce revenue by the amount anticipated as uncollectible.
-So the key is the expected uncollectible amount.
+The key is the expected uncollectible amount.
 The accountant’s experience with customers and their behavior is the number one tool to estimate uncollectible amounts.
 The accountant can tell the likelihood of payment by the tone of voice from the customer or customer’s accountant.
 Use this to identify invoices that have or will have issues.

 Follow a good accounts receivable management program to reduce the default rate with collecting amounts owed.
 If the default rate increases, change the credit criteria and shift to alternative payments from customers including credit cards or third-party financing.